Find Yourself: Meditating on the Taos Rio Grande Gorge

 Be patient and loving with yourself.
 You don’t have to achieve anything.
 You don’t have to perform.
 You only have to slow down for a few brief minutes a day and listen to yourself, hearing what your heart has to say.

-Our families won’t notice the 15 minutes a day that you are writing.
+Your family won’t notice the 15 minutes a day that you are writing.
 But I promise you: You will.

 Tania Casselle is a writer for magazines, book publishers, and online media and also a developmental editor for publishers and individual authors.
 She also coaches writers and leads online writing seminars including the successful Write to the Finish online course by Zoom and an online learning platform for writers working on a book.
 She leads in-person writing workshops and retreats in beautiful places, usually teaching with her husband, the Hemingway award-winning author Sean Murphy.
 See more WriterMuscle posts or sign up to receive future Writer Muscle updates – down-to-earth advice from a seasoned writer.